Adicitus/shoutout/README.md

 Each log handler of this type will write to a unique file in the directory, and each log handler will periodically (every 15 minutes) clean the out old .log files from the directory to keep bloat down (log files are kept for 14 days).

 This is the default type of log handler as of v5.0.0, and the default log directory is '%USERPROFILE%\AppData\Local\shoutout'

-#### Output encoding

-The records will be written to the log file as UTF8.

 ### ScriptBlocks as log handlers